allebone/help.omni.af.mil/docs/PEX/StanEval.md

 6. Drag and drop as required.

 !!! caution "Caution"
      Do not enter combined Eval Types.
-PEX allows you to administer combined evaluations, such as INSTM/QUAL or EIT-TH/EIT-VR, but they are stil entered individual y here.
+PEX allows you to administer combined evaluations, such as INSTM/QUAL or EIT-TH/EIT-VR, but they are stil entered individually here.
 When opening an evaluation, PEX al ows you to select, for example, both INSTM and QUAL, and PEX will combine them for you.
 PEX tracks them separately for eligibility zone due dates, worksheets, and trending purposes.

 **Eval Requisites**

 1. Click `Add Eval Requisite`.
 2. When the add dialog opens add the eval requisite.
 3. Click `Save Eval Requisite` or `Save and New`for multiple entries.
 4. Select `Exam` or `Worksheet`.
 If _Exam_, select the type, e.g., Closed Book.
-These dropdown entries ome from _Testing Admin_.
+These dropdown entries come from _Testing Admin_.
 5. Select the _Grade Type_.
 6. Depending on which type you selected, enter the Passing Grades \(1, 2, Q\) or passing % \(85%.\) Any Grade not listed here, or any % below that listed here, is considered a failure in SEM.
 >!!! note "Note"